severalnines/docs/components.rst

 Similar to the CMONAPI, the ClusterControl UI is running on Apache and located under ``/var/www/html/clustercontrol`` (RedHat/CentOS/Ubuntu >14.04) or ``/var/www/clustercontrol`` (Debian <8/Ubuntu <14.04).
 The web server must support rule-based rewrite engine and must be able to follow symlinks.

-Please refer to :ref:`User Guide` for the functionalities available in the ClusterControl UI.
+Please refer to :ref:`UserGuide` for the functionalities available in the ClusterControl UI.

 .. _Components - ClusterControl SSH: